-Primary MR leads to LA and LV enlargement and an increase in the compliance of both chambers, which attenuates the increase in LA pressure.
-If LA compensation is incomplete, mean LA pressure and right-sided pressures increase, which is related not to LV dysfunction but to the regurgitant volume entering the left atrium and pulmonary veins.
-With LV diastolic dysfunction, a myocardial component of increased filling pressures is added over time.
-The sequence is opposite to that seen in primary myocardial disease such as dilated cardiomyopathy, which leads to increased filling pressures earlier on and later to functional MR. Therefore, in patients with secondary MR, echocardiographic correlates of increased filling pressures reflect the combination of both myocardial and valvular disorders.
+Primary MR leads to LA and LV enia rme and a crease in the compliance of both chambers, which a muates the increase in LA pressure.
+If LA compensation is intemple mean LA pressure and which is related not to LV dysfunction oterin, the left atrium and pulmonary right-sided pressures incre but to the regurgitant volum dysta.
+Lon, a myocardial component of veins.
+With LV increased filling pressure is added over time.
+The sequence is opposite to that seet in rimary myocardial disease such as dilated cardiomyopathy, which leads to increased filling pressures earlier on and later to functional MR. Therefore, in patients with secondary MR, echocardiographic correlates of increased filling pressures reflect the combination of both myocardial and valvular disorders.